Key takeaways

 2. Decide on an appropriate rental price

-It's also harder to see if you're being unrealistic without an expert to guide you, so be sure to look at the following factors when deciding on the price:
+It's also harder to see if you're being unrealistic without an expert to guide you.
+Look at the following factors when deciding on the price:

 - Location.
 Check the rental prices of similar properties in the area.
 Location is key, and you need to know the desirability of the neighbourhood.
 Many websites offer free suburb profiles filled with information.